Easy bullet journal guide for beginners

 The bullet journal original spread is just a simple vertical list with dates.

 I like to use block calendar like spread, because I am visual person but you, as always, can do the way your prefer.

 The weekly log is where you have all the weekly events in one place.
-Here you can also add your weekly bullet entries that you can mark as complete or add notes as you go.
+Here you can also add the weekly bullet entries that you can mark as complete or add notes as you go.

 It is my favorite spread, sometimes I put a lot of time on them and make them super colorful and creative, while other times I go with a minimalist layout.

-Although you can definitely go without many of the collections I mentioned above, the bullet journal weekly spreads are one of the most important pages and where you add your entries and and migrate tasks.
+Although you can definitely go without many of the collections I mentioned above, the bullet journal weekly spreads are one of the most important pages and where you add your entries and migrate tasks.

 You can set these pages up in so many ways!
 In this post here I give you so many amazing weekly spread layouts that you should definitely check out!